TomVuod/sangchem/Supplementary_materials.md

 \end{longtable}

-## Verifying the performace of the discrimination model
+## Verifying the performance of the discrimination model

 The performance of the discriminant model was evaluated by examining the accuracy of its predictions in a cross-validation test, measured as the area under the receiver operating characteristic curve (AUROC).
 This procedure was repeated $10^3$ times to account for variance resulting from the random splitting of samples into training and validation sets.
 In a parallel analysis, the model was trained on data with permuted age status of *F. sanguinea* to assess whether the true assignment of samples influenced model performance.
 Results from both training approaches were paired, and the difference in AUROC was calculated each for pair.
 The empirical p-value was defined as the proportion of models in which the AUROC after permutation was equal to or greater than the AUROC based on the original data.